Chase offers 6 co-branded cards with United Airlines: 4 personal cards and 2 business cards.

 Chase United Credit Cards

-Whether looking for a card for your personal use or 1 for your business, there are several premium or high-end cards in the United portfolio.
+Whether looking for a card for your personal use or for your business, there are several cards in the United portfolio, from premium high-end cards to several without an annual fee!

 The following reviews will help you decided which card is right for you.

 Probably the most popular United card is the United Explorer card.
 This card comes with a sign-up bonus to get you started with a nice stash of MileagePlus miles, and there are several other useful benefits.